You can get help from a GP for free, but you'll usually need to make an appointment.

-How to book or change an appointment
+How to book, change or cancel an appointment

 You should be able to book or change an appointment at your GP surgery: